POD-io/Oblivion-ArchipelagoMod/README.md

 <img width="356" height="116" alt="image" src="https://github.com/user-attachments/assets/f229fcb9-4488-4022-aba7-108b0d37feae" />
 <img width="175" height="125" alt="image" src="https://github.com/user-attachments/assets/2ca5bb2c-17d6-4523-9234-ddbf1e86b21b" />

 ## How to use

+> **Note**:
+> The mod is best experienced by loading a save from just before leaving the sewers, or you can start a new game.

 For Archipelago instructions, see https://archipelago.gg/tutorial/